DMCV-SJTU/Make-it-3D-Jittor/preprocess/README.md

 python3 mv2workspace.py --workspace ${WORKSPACE_NAME}
 ```

-Note⚠️: Make sure to run ```mv2workspace.py``` to move the depth maps and masks into your workspace.
+Note⚠️: Make sure to run ```mv2workspace.py``` to move the depth maps into your workspace and the foreground image into ```demo```.
 Ensure that the workspace name used is the same as the one used in coarse stage.
 After this step, the fold ```results``` shows the following directory structure:
 ```
 Make-It-3D/